benjaminheng/knowledge-base/content/recipes/fermentation.md

 Log:
 - 24h: Only a few bubbles.
 Minimal sign of fermentation.
 Consider lowering the brine percentage for the next batch.
 - 48h: More bubbles!
 Solution starting to get cloudy.
 No mold yet.
 Looking good so far.
+- Day 5: Fementation going well.
+No mold.
+I"m not using any weights so the peppers are floating to the top.

 ## Resources